vamsipaceds/practical-data-science/README.md

 My project is called Hotel booking prediction.

-In this project he main agenda is to predict the cancellations of the slots.
+In this project, My main agenda is to predict the cancellations of the slots.